bcspragu/hackmentalhealth/README.md

 #### Method #2: Direct Installation

-  * Two options:
-    * Install Docker
-    * Install npm, yarn, git, and heroku cli
-  * Docker instructions:
+TODO(bcspragu): Complete this section, include instructions for installing NodeJS/NPM, Yarn, Git, and the Heroku command-line tool.

 ### Running the Project
-1. Open a terminal in the project directory and run `./docker-run-server.sh` and ./docker-build-frontend-dev.sh
+1. Open a terminal in the project directory and run `./docker-run-server.sh`
-1. In your web browser, navigate to http://localhost:8080.
+    * This will run the backend server, which handles talking to DialogFlow for getting chatbot responses.
+It also handles the real-time communication with the browser via WebSockets.
+Additionally, it will restart the server every time it detects changes to server files.
+1. Open another terminal in the project directory and run `./docker-build-frontend-dev.sh`
+    * This will build static HTML, CSS, and JavaScript files from the `src/` directory, and place them into the `dist/` directory.
+It will also watch for changes to the files and rebuild the files when it detects changes.
+1. Once both commands are running, navigate to http://localhost:8080 in your web browser.
 You should see a greeting from SampleBot.
+Say "Hi!" and see how he responds.

 ### Deploying the Project